-The configure or make variables rdocdir and rsharedir can be used to install the system-independent doc and share directories to somewhere other than libdir.
-The C header files can be installed to the value of rincludedir: note that as the headers are not installed into a subdirectory you probably want something like rincludedir=/usr/local/include/R-4.4.2.
+The configure or make variables rdocdir and rsharedir can be used to install the systemindependent doc and share directories to somewhere other than libdir.
+The C header files can be installed to the value of rincludedir: note that as the headers are not installed into a subdirectory you probably want something like rincludedir=/usr/local/include/R-4.5.0.

-If you want the R home to be something other than libdir/R, use rhome: for example will use a version-specific R home on a non-Debian Linux 64-bit system.
+If you want the R home to be something other than libdir/R, use rhome: for example make install rhome=/usr/local/lib64/R-4.5.0 will use a version-specific R home on a non-Debian Linux 64-bit system.